 3.52 System Operator Cashflow

 3.52.1 The NETSO will be charged the net cost of BM actions (amended for non-delivery) with the Total System Energy Imbalance Cashflow deducted.
 The manner in which these total costs are met is via a charge in each Settlement Period on the NETSO.
-This is defined as the System Operator BM Cashflow (CSOBMj) and represents the amount of costs incurred in the Balancing Mechanism that are to be paid by the NETSO in Settlement Period j.
+This is defined as the System Operator Cashflow (CSOj) and represents the amount of costs incurred in the Balancing Mechanism that are to be paid by the NETSO in Settlement Period j.

-CSOBMj = TCBMj – TCNDj
+CSOj = (TCBMj + TCRRj) – TCNDj

 3.53 Residual Cashflow Reallocation